 - American Express: 34, 37

-Online payment forms can be configured to auto-select the type of card based on the BIN when a customer enters their card details to make a purchase.
+You can configure online payment forms to auto-select the type of card based on the BIN when a customer enters their card details to make a purchase.
 Some businesses choose to implement card-type recognition to streamline the checkout process and skip the step of requiring the customer to manually choose the card brand.
 If you utilize card type recognition, you’ll need to update your program to reflect the new Mastercard BINs or else your payment form may reject the customer’s card details.
 This can frustrate your customer and potentially increase order abandonment.

 What do I need to do to accept the new Mastercard?